 Compared to previous V-Series models, the CT5-V and CT4-V seem a bit weak sauce.
 The outgoing Cadillac CTS-V boasts a 6.2-liter, supercharged V8 making 640 hp, while the ATS-V has a 3.6-liter V6 twin-turbocharged to 464 hp.
 Despite their names, the CT5-V and CT4-V seem less like full-fledged V-Series models, and more like lower-level competitors to the BMW M Performance, Audi S, and Mercedes-AMG 53 and 43 series.

-At the launch of the CT5-V and CT4-V, Cadillac did allude to more powerful V-Series models, according to Car and Driver.
+At the launch of the CT5-V and CT4-V, Cadillac did allude to more powerful V-Series models, showing camouflaged prototypes at the Detroit Grand Prix.
 It’s possible that Cadillac could shoehorn the 4.2-liter twin-turbo “Blackwing” V8 from the CT6-V into the CT5.
 Given that the CT6 is not long for this world, it would make sense for Cadillac to try to find a new home for that engine, which is currently used only in the CT6.
 It’s also unclear how Cadillac’s new role as the spearhead of General Motors’ electric-car plans will affect the future of the V-Series.